Meet the Channel Collaboration finalists in the 2022 CRN Impact Awards

 The three CRN Channel Collaboration Award finalists are:

-- Kinetic IT and the LIFT Alliance’s 11-year IT partnership
+- LIFT Alliance's 11-year IT partnership with Department of Education WA

 - Kinetic IT and Telstra upgrading the bandwidth of 800+ WA public schools